Prep Slate

 Built for wet hands and one thing at a time.

 Step and ingredients on one screen.
-The ingredients for the current step sit beside the step itself, tap to cross them off as you go.
+Your ingredients sit beside the step itself, tap to cross them off as you go.
 Every timer in the recipe is one tap away: bring to a simmer for ten minutes becomes a chip with 10:00 on it, and it keeps counting when the screen locks.

 “Scaling that does not insult you. ”

 Half a teaspoon becomes a quarter, not 0.5.
 Six eggs becomes nine, not 8.5.
 Adjust servings and the quantities come out the way a cook would write them down.
-Cook a recipe and the elapsed time is compared to the stated time, one tap to update it with what it actually took.
+A quiet timer runs from the first step, so you know how long dinner actually took.

 When the cooking starts